 Over the fall of 2017, we tested three Q&As around disparate topics: Makeup, Relationships and Career.
 With these tests, we wanted to gauge reader interest, satisfaction and newsroom feasibility.
 We tracked user behavior, followed up with participants via survey, conducted several one-on-one interviews and checked in on how the process worked (and how it didn’t) for the writers.

 Designs for the Q&A tests that ran in the fall of 2017.

 We learned that nearly ¾ of the audience were subscribers, suggesting an opportunity to frame the experience as a subscriber benefit and to test its impact on retention.
 75% of the audience reported being “highly satisfied” with the experience for its clear and informative writing, actionable advice, topic choices and inclusivity.

 Exploring an MVP

 Our first task in this next phase of work was to define a satisfying answer.
-We looked inwards to array of question-and-answer journalism that already exists within The Times and came up with an answer blueprint.
+We looked inwards to the array of question-and-answer journalism that already exists within the Times and came up with an answer blueprint.

-Knowing now what kind of structure will be satisfying for our readers, we are working towards an MVP to fill a repository of questions and answers that we can surface in the right moment, to meet them where they are.
+Knowing what kind of structure would be satisfying for our readers, we are working towards an MVP to fill a repository of questions and answers that we can be surfaced in the right moment, to meet our users where they are.